Azalanazi/Chatbot-Movie-Recommender-/README.md

- Chatbot-Movie-Recommender-
+ # Chatbot-Movie-Recommender-
-This is my Practicum 2 project and was supervised by Dr.Busch
+## This is my Practicum 2 project and was supervised by Dr.Busch
+# Chatbot-Movie-Recommender-

 •The main goal is to make the machine smartly recommends movies to the users in their own language.
 •Develop a model to process and understand text in multiple languages.